drulabs/LocalDash/README.md

 Wi-Fi direct service discovery is a little flaky, if you find a solution, do create a pull request.

 the service type used in this codebase, is not in accordance with IANA.
 Review before using this code for production or commercial usage.
+When you are in NSD or Wi-Fi direct screen click on the floating action button to start registration or discovery respectively.

 happy coding!!!